llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

     delete[] static_cast<Derived*>(b);
   }

-This check corresponds to the SEI Cert rule `CTR56-CPP: Do not use pointer arithmetic on polymorphic objects <https://wiki.sei.cmu.edu/confluence/display/cplusplus/CTR56-CPP.+Do+not+use+pointer+arithmetic+on+polymorphic+objects>`_.

 Options
 -------

-.. option:: MatchInheritedVirtualFunctions
+.. option:: IgnoreInheritedVirtualFunctions

-  When `true`, all classes with a virtual function are considered, even if the function is inherited.
+  When `true`, objects that only inherit a virtual function are not checked.
   Classes that do not declare a new virtual function are excluded by default, as they make up the majority of false positives.
-  Default: `false`.
+  Default: `true`.
+  When using the alias `cert-ctr56-cpp`, default: `false`.

   .. code-block:: c++